 4. Put some skin in the game

-Allowing your customer to try-before-they-buy builds trust in you as a vendor.
+Allowing your customers to try before they buy builds trust in you as a vendor.
 The fact that you are putting your product where your mouth is speaks volumes.

 The below examples of Workable and Greenhouse show some engaging, clean and simple sign-up forms that users can fill out in order to receive a free trial.
 These businesses show how you can make more functional pages of your site just as visually sensational as any other page – and seduce your potential buyer in the process.